WillNickols/assembly_workflow/README.rst

 **Installation**
 ................

 The workflow can be installed with the following commands.
 It is okay if the Checkm2 database install throws an error starting with ``File "checkm2", line 244, in <module>...``.
-The PhyloPhlAn run will intentionally fail in order to download the database but will take a while to download the database.
+The PhyloPhlAn run will intentionally fail in order to download the database, but it takes a while silently preparing the database once downloaded.

 ::